mbrown-2/marketplace-practice-project/README.md

 - @tanstack/react-query
 - JQuery

+### Key goals

+- Encapsulating layers of application
+  - Components : using hooks to fetch and update data
+  - Custom Hooks: using HTTP services to fetch/update both data and caching
+  - HTTP Services : instances of API clients required for working with objects
+  - API Clients : where HTTP requests are handled and sent to the backend

 ## Personal Notes

 For any inline comments found scattered across my code, feel free to ignore.
 These are merely